Facebook LinkedIn WeChat YouTube Alert List

 A:

-If the existing client information is not in compliance with the waterfall requirements under the HKIDR, RRIs are required to update CID for these clients and prepare the BCAN-CID Mapping File accordingly before the implementation of the HKIDR.
+If the existing client information is not in compliance with the waterfall requirements under the HKIDR, RRIs are required to update the CID for these clients and prepare the BCAN-CID Mapping File accordingly before the implementation of the HKIDR.

 Q2 :